abilicious/Data-Engineering/README.md

                      Diagram of a relational model
 ![relational1](https://user-images.githubusercontent.com/114623144/194963864-2e4c379c-ca55-4eff-ab98-b13d037e78ec.png)

+## What is a schema

+This is the way a database is structured.
+Relational databases have schema's while non relational databases like NoSql databases e.g. MongoDB are schema-less. schema's are a formal description of the organisation and structure of data in a database.
+This inclusdes definition of table, columns, data types, indexes, constraints, etc.
+Schemas are important for consistency and efficiency.
+Databases work With schema's

+## How to create a table with its schema

+Typically a schema will be created as part of a table creation process within the RDBMS using SQL language.
+Schema of a table is the structure of the table, data types and contstraints

+                    CREATE TABLE Persons (
+                     PersonID int,
+                     LastName varchar(255),
+                     FirstName varchar(255),
+                     Address varchar(255),
+                     City varchar(255)
+                    );

-## Databsase Design 🖌️
+## How to design a databsase  🖌️

-This is the process of organizing and classifying data and indentifying relationships with a view to producing a detailed data model of the database.
+A database design is the process of organizing, classifying data and indentifying relationships with a view to producing a detailed data model of the database.

-**A good Database design ensures the following:**
+## What does a good database look like

- ✔️ No duplicate information or duplication is kept very minimal.
+ ✔️ A good database is one with no duplicate information or duplication is to kept to very minimum.

-      Duplicate data also called redundant data is bad.
+      Duplicate data also called redundant data is bad with databases.
 It wastes spaces and increases the posibility of  errors

-✅ Information is divided into subject areas.
+✔️ A good database has Information sub divided into broad subject areas.

       Example subject areas are: Product, Customer.
 This will help to reduce data redundancy

-✅ Accomodate data processing and reporting needs
+✔️ A good database accomodates data processing and reporting needs.

+      A good way of tackling this will be to plan ahead the purpose of the database, ensuring all reporting needs are met

-✅ Ensure correctness and completeness of information.
+✔️ A good database ensure correctness and completeness of information.

-   If your Database does not contain correct information, the results is that any report that pulls information from it will also be incorrect
+    This is important because if the database does not contain correct information, Any report that pulls information from it will also be incorrect.

-##  Design Process
+##  What is the design process

-📘 Determine the purpose of your Database.
+📣 Determine the purpose of your Database.

      ✔️ This is how you intend to use the database.
 You could elicit requirement or conduct similar exercise to determine its use.
 Example: a Customer database that keeps a list of customer related information.

-📘 Gather and organize all forms of information required
+📣 Gather and organize all forms of information required

       ✔️ After you have determined the purpose of your database, you need to gather data needed to be stored on the database.
 Consider reporting requirements, user requirements etc.. and what other information you will need to satisfy these

-📘 Divide information into tables
+📣 Divide information into tables

       ✔️ Divide data into subject based tables.
 Choose major entities for subjects

-📘 Specify primary keys - Choose a column or several columns to uniquly identify each rows
+📣 Specify primary keys - Choose a column or several columns to uniquly identify each rows

     ✔️ Primary Keys: